Children's Book Ideas: 4 Ways to Generate New Ones

-Are you looking for a picture book ideas?
+Are you looking for fresh, exciting children's book ideas?

 There are a lot of ways that you can coax an idea into being.
 I'm going to share four of my favorite ways to generate new picture book ideas.

 Children's Book Idea Generators

 If you have children, work or volunteer with children, you know they say (and do!) some interesting things.
 Writing those things down can lead to ideas.
 One important component of any good children's book idea is to make it kid relatable.
 What is more kid relatable than a real life situation from a real life kid?!?